naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.21.wlan.configuration.md

 In the menu on the left of the network summary page click **Access Points** to view an overall picture of AP system information and performance.
 Click **Advanced** to access the advanced Summary page.
 From here you can access all the features of the WLC.

+## Configuring a WLC with a WLAN

+You can configure a WLAN directly on the Cisco 3504 Wireless Controller so that it serves as an AP for wireless clients.
+However, a WLC is more commonly used in enterprise networks to manage a number of AP's

+#### Configuring a Radius Server

+An enterprise WLAN typically uses a RADIUS server for user and device authentication before allowing wireless clients to